CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

+# Use Cases
-# Applications For Using SBOMs
+Applications For Using SBOMs

 User managed software, IoT, IIoT, developer (p.24)

-# Use Cases

 ## What is Affected and Where (Impact Analysis)